4601 N. Fairfax Drive, Suite 1200

 Arlington, VA 22203

 1.1 Executive Office.
-The executive office of business of Lean Construction Institute, Inc. ("Corporation") shall be in the City of Arlington, County of Arlington, Commonwealth of Virginia.
+The executive office of business of Lean Construction Institute, Inc. (“Corporation”) shall be in the County of Arlington, Commonwealth of Virginia.

 1.2 Offices.
-The Corporation may also have offices at such places both within and without the State of Idaho as the Board of Directors may from time to time determine or the business of the Corporation may require.
+The Corporation may also have offices at such places as the Board of Directors may from time to time determine or the business of the Corporation may require.

 2.1 No Voting Members.
 The Corporation shall have no voting members.

 2.2 Affiliate Members.
 The Corporation shall have affiliate members.
 Affiliate members shall be those individuals and organizations that contribute financially to the Corporation and receive benefits as determined by the Corporation.
-For purposes of clarification, the affiliate members are not statutory members under the Idaho Statutes and have no voting rights.
+For purposes of clarification, the affiliate members are not statutory members and have no voting rights.

 3.1 Number, Qualifications, and Election.
-The number of directors that shall constitute the whole Board shall be neither less than three nor more than 17.
-At the time these Bylaws are adopted, the Board shall consist of 16 directors, 13 voting directors and three nonvoting directors.
-The nonvoting directors shall consist of the Executive Director, a representative designated by the American Institute of Architects and approved by the Board, and a representative designated by Associated General Contractors of America and approved by the Board.
+The number of directors that shall constitute the whole Board shall be neither less than three nor more than 20.
+The nonvoting directors shall consist of the Executive Director, an academic representative (if appointed) and representatives of up to two outside organizations approved by the Board.
 At least one voting director shall be elected from the following groups: Owners, General Contractors, Designers (including engineers), and Trade Contractors.
-Furthermore, one director may be an outside consultant who specializes in lean construction principles, and one director may be an academic member.
-Within the limits specified above, the number of directors shall be determined by resolution of the directors.
+Furthermore, one voting director may be an outside consultant who specializes in Lean Construction principles.
+Within the limits specified above, the number of directors shall be determined by resolution of the directors (see 3.9 below).
 The directors shall be elected at the annual meeting of the directors, except as provided in Paragraph 3.4 below, and each director elected shall hold office until his or her successor is elected and qualified, unless sooner displaced.
 The directors shall be classified with respect to the time for which they shall severally hold office by dividing them into three groups, each group to consist, as nearly as possible, of one-third of the number of directors then constituting the entire Board of Directors.
-The directors of the first group shall be designated as "Group A Directors" and shall serve for a term commencing on [~ date ~] and expiring on the date of the first annual meeting of the directors following adoption of these Bylaws; the directors of the second group shall be designated as "Group B Directors" and shall serve for a term commencing on [~ date ~] and expiring on the date of the second annual meeting of the directors following adoption of these Bylaws; and the directors of the third group shall be designated "Group C Directors" and shall serve for a term commencing on [~ date ~] and expiring on the date of the third annual meeting of the directors following adoption of these Bylaws.
-At each annual meeting of the directors, the successors to the group of directors whose terms shall expire that year shall be elected to hold office for a term commencing on the date of that annual meeting and expiring on the date of the annual meeting to be held three years thereafter, so that the term of office of one group of directors shall expire in each year.
-The groupings of the current directors are specified on Exhibit A of these Bylaws.
-Voting directors shall only be able to serve two successive three-year terms.
-Notwithstanding the foregoing, the voting directors of the initial Group A Directors and the initial Group B Directors shall be eligible to serve two successive three year terms following the expiration of their first respective terms.
+At each annual meeting of the directors, the successors to the group of directors whose terms shall expire that year shall be elected to hold office for a term commencing on the following 1st of January and expiring on the 31st of December three years thereafter, so that the term of office of one group of directors shall expire in each year.
+Voting directors shall only be able to serve successive terms totaling 6 years.
 There is no limit on the number of terms nonvoting directors may serve.
+Other considerations as to qualifications of board members and the recommendations and nominations process for new members may be found in separate, board approved policy documents addressing the process as well as the Equity, Diversity and Inclusion goals of the board.

 3.2 Resignations.
 Any director may resign at any time.
 Such resignation shall be made in writing, and shall take effect at the time specified therein, and if no time be specified, at the time of its receipt by the Board of Directors, the chair, or secretary of the Corporation.
 The acceptance of a resignation shall not be necessary to make it effective.